octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 It is recommended to run this command as often as possible, to check both code syntax and types.

-## Raffle storage initiliasiation
+## Raffle storage initialization

+Now that we have introduce basics LIGO concepts (type,constant, variable, function and last but not least the main function prototype), let's design our _Raffle_ smart contract.

-The first step is to define the storage.
+The first step is to define the storage type.
 Contract storage holds the contract data: it can be a single value or a complex structure.
 The storage definition is a `type` instruction.
 First, the storage will be as simple as possible: empty